yrccondor/wp-webauthn/readme.txt

 = What should I do if the plugin could not work? =

 Make sure your are using HTTPS or host your site in `localhost`.
-Then ckeck whether you have installed the gmp extension for PHP.
+Then check whether you have installed the gmp extension for PHP.

 If you can't solve the problem, [open an issue](https://github.com/yrccondor/wp-webauthn/issues/new) on [GitHub](https://github.com/yrccondor/wp-webauthn) with plugin log.